What is a Beehive?

 The beeswax flakes are shaped into hexagonal cells to create honeycomb.
 Many strips of honeycomb will be inside a hive.

 They are also used to hold developing babies called “brood”.
-A bee colony needs water but they do not store water in the hive.
+Baby bees are the future of the hive.

 Most Popular Standard Beehive Type